 Public Records Act Guidance

-- Per the Governor’s Proclamation 20-28 issued March 24th: all in-person records request submission/records inspection/copying of records has been suspended AND the requirement to provide initial response within five days has been suspended; these guidelines are in place through May 31, 2020.
+- Per the Governor’s Proclamation 20-28.7: all in-person records request submission/records inspection/copying of records has been suspended AND the requirement to provide initial response within five days has been suspended; these guidelines are in place through September 1, 2020.
 As with the OPMA guidance, it is anticipated the Governor will extend PRA guidance timelines to be consistent with the Stay Home/Stay Healthy order.

 - All currently scheduled inspection appointment should be cancelled or postponed; electronic production of records is strongly encouraged; and fees for electronic records production still apply.